 My Contribution to “Rust Belt Chic: A Cleveland Anthology”

 Before making way for my piece, I want to add that Rust Belt Chic is a unique community publishing project, spearheaded by co-editors Anne Trubek and Richey Piiparinen, who pulled the whole project together, with more than 35 contributors, in under 3 months.
-It comes at a propitious moment, a time to appreciate and re-appreciate what weathered cities like Cleveland offer the country–creativity. resiliency, new hope, authenticity, and less bullshit than other environs.
+It comes at a propitious moment, a time to appreciate and re-appreciate what weathered cities like Cleveland offer the country–creativity, resiliency, new hope, authenticity, and less bullshit than other environs.
 After seven years of running Undercover Books in Cleveland, I left my hometown, moving to New York City in 1985.
 Even here in the metropolis, I note the mall-ification and mass-ification of the city, where it seems every corner has a Duane Reade, CVS, Walgreen’s, TD Bank, HSBC, Chase, or Citibank.
 What ever happened to stores run by local owners?
 Well, they’re around, just a bit harder to find, in NYC, and many in Cleveland.
 This is the sort of new world that Rust Belt Chic explores and chronicles.

 As a sign of just how community-oriented the book really is, editors Trubek and Piiparinen asked all the contributors, in the event that the book sells well enough to make back its expenses and reaches into profitability, would we want an honorarium payment, or would we choose to plow our earnings into another indie project to be chosen first from among book ideas presented by us contributors, with one (or if we’re really fortunate, more than one) project being chosen for funding.
 I have a ready book idea–a new volume to be culled from the Guinness Book of World Records-recognized diary of Edward Robb Ellis, whose A Diary of the Century: Tales from America’s Greatest Diarist, I edited and published in 1995.
 I was happy to choose the second option offered.

-With all that said, I’ll continue this preamble by saying I hope you buy the book as a print or a digital edition, or one of each, not because of charitable intentions (though that’s okay too) but because it offers thirty-five fine examples of narrative journalism, chronicling a distinctive part of the country that is too often overlooked on the literary and cultural map.
+With all that said, I’ll close this preamble by saying I hope you buy the book as a print or a digital edition, or one of each, not because of charitable intentions (though that’s okay too) but because it offers thirty-five fine examples of narrative journalism, chronicling a distinctive part of the country that is too often overlooked on the literary and cultural map.
 I also urge you to follow the book’s Twitter feed, @rust-belt-chic.
 On my own Twitter feed, @philipsturner, I’ve started a hashtag, #MrStress.
 You may also ‘like’ the Rust Belt Chic Facebook page.
 Thank you in advance for supporting this exciting experiment in cultural urban renewal.

 —-